 For the university’s guide to student wellbeing, visit https://www.studentwellbeing.admin.cam.ac.uk/

 Counselling and cognitive behavioural therapy are available to graduates and postdocs through the College’s own dedicated mental health team.
-To self-refer for these services, please email the College Mental Health Advisor Juliet Bristow at firstname.lastname@example.org .
-She will then be in touch to arrange an initial chat.
+To self-refer for these services, please email the College Mental Health Team at firstname.lastname@example.org.
+They will then be in touch to arrange an initial chat.

-The Trinity Hall Mental Health and Well-being Team is completed by Ruth Cocksedge, a Cognitive Behavioural Therapist, and Sarah Parkin, a counsellor and Mindfulness practitioner.
-Members of Trinity Hall can find more information on the Trinity Hall Tutorial VLE page.
+The Trinity Hall Mental Health and Well-being Team is completed by Juls McCrae, a Mental Health Practitioner and Sarah Parkin, a Counsellor and Mindfulness practitioner.
+Members of Trinity Hall can find more information on the college Health and Wellbeing intranet website.

 Any problem that’s affecting your well-being is ‘serious enough’ to take to a support service.